silksil/NOTES-CHEATSHEET/server/databases/mongooDB/fundamentals.md

-### MongoDB-Mongoose-Express-Node.js
+### Overview

 <img src="images/mongoDB.png" width="200">
-The diagram above shows the interaction between the different stacks.
+The diagram above shows the interaction between the different stacks; MongoDB-Mongoose-Express-Node.js.

 ### Storing info
 <img src="images/mongoDB-storeinfo.png" width="200">
-Mongo stores record in different collections.
+Mongo stores record in different collections; these are representations of resources (a collection books or a collection of states).

 Every collection can have many different records.
 Every records is a JSON object.
 Collections are schemaless; inside of every collection records with different properties can be included.

 ### Mongoose
-Mongoose allows youMongoose is an Object Document Mapper (ODM).
-This means that Mongoose allows you to define objects with a strongly-typed schema that is mapped to a MongoDB document.
+Mongoose allows you to communicate with Mongo.
+It is an Object Document Mapper (ODM), which means that Mongoose allows you to define objects with a strongly-typed schema that is mapped to a MongoDB document.
 Mongoose provides functionality around creating and working with schemas.

 <img src="images/mongoose.png?" width="200">